webzcom/TextToSpeech/README.md

 # TextToSpeech
-HTA application for reading text to speech using Microsoft's voice synth dll
+This is simpleHTA application for reading text to speech using Microsoft's voice synth dll